Asbestosis is a serious lung condition caused by long-term exposure to asbestos.

 People with asbestosis also have a higher risk of developing other serious conditions, such as:

-If you have been diagnosed with asbestosis, you may be able to claim compensation through:
+If you've been diagnosed with asbestosis, you may be able to claim compensation through:

 - industrial injuries disablement benefit